heathzhang35/CCDLUtil/ReadMe.md

 # CCDLUtil

 ## Currently:
 This is up-to-date with a private CCDLUtil repo the REU students work on this summer.
+Please also note that `python3-updates` is default branch now, as the `master` branch is kept for old legacy code like BrainNet

 ## Instructions for use